itinerantfoodie/itinerantfoodie.github.io/_drafts/destination-sanya.md

 ![Sanya](https://images.itinerantfoodie.com/sanya-trip-report/resized-IMG_0071.png)

 Sanya is an interesting destination.
-It's known as oriental Haiwai and a place where lots of Northern Chinese (and Russians) go to escape the harsh winters as the weather is always summer there.
+It's known as oriental Hawaii and a place where lots of Northern Chinese (and Russians) go to escape the harsh winters as the weather is always summer there.
 For me personally, it's basically Hawaii on a budget.

 ![Beach 1](https://images.itinerantfoodie.com/sanya-trip-report/resized-IMG_0047.png)
 ![Beach 2](https://images.itinerantfoodie.com/sanya-trip-report/resized-IMG_0052.png)